 In August 2016, a major service redesign was implemented following the Wheels Forward/Comprehensive Operational Analysis.
-In FY19, LAVTA staff continued to monitor the routes post-implementation and have made minor schedule adjustments to better connect the routes with one another, as well as with BART.
-Additionally, LAVTA saw a significant increase in ridership to and from Dublin High School which required service adjustments.
-On-Time performance during FY19 was 84%, down from 85% in FY18.
-Total ridership for FY19 was over 1.6 million, a .8% increase from the previous 12 month period.
+In FY20, LAVTA staff continued to monitor the routes post-implementation and have made minor schedule adjustments to better connect the routes with one another, as well as with BART.
+On-Time performance during FY20 was 88%.

-The capital program had one major area of focus: Improvements to bus stops and shelters.
+The capital program had two major area of focus: Improvements to bus stops and shelters, and upgrading and expanding the Transit Signal Priority (TSP) network.

-Fiscal Year 2019 Accomplishments
+Fiscal Year 2020 Accomplishments

-While the previous section summarizes the financial situation last year, this section describes the work accomplished in FY19.
+While the previous section summarizes the financial situation last year, this section describes the work accomplished in FY20.
 In addition to the on-going workload of the agency, staff was busy this year on the following issues and projects.

-Fixed Route Service/Planning -Completed annual survey to assess customer satisfaction of fixed route services; continued service to Pleasanton and Dublin summer school; made adjustments to the Dublin school service plan and began implementation of redesigned services; operated a dedicated shuttle during the Alameda County Fair.
+Fixed Route Service/Planning -Completed annual survey to assess customer satisfaction of fixed route services; made adjustments to the Pleasanton and Dublin school services; implemented reduced service plans in response to decreased ridership resulting from COVID-19.